What to do when a registered tissue donor dies

 The procedure that we follow is described below - we make arrangements to ensure that everything is kept as straightforward as possible for next-of-kin and carers at such a difficult time.

-Contact the Tissue Bank on the relevant emergency number as soon as you can
+Contact the Tissue Bank on the emergency number as soon as you can

 - Your name and contact telephone number

-If your message is received between 9am and 5pm, Monday-Sunday, the brain bank will be in touch within 30 minutes of your call.
-If your message is received outside these hours the brain bank will be in touch first thing the next day.
+If your call or voice/text message is received between 9am and 5pm, Monday-Sunday, the brain bank will be in touch within 30 minutes of your call.
+If your call or message is received outside these hours the brain bank will be in touch first thing the next day.

 Inform the donor’s doctor or GP of their wish to donate, and request a medical certificate of death as soon as possible after death.